-PEA-107 Aerobic Circuit Training (1 s.h.)
-This is an activity course designed to improve personal physical fitness through a combination of aerobic exercises and weight training.
+PEA-107 Aerobic Circuit Training

+(1 s.h.)
+Aerobic Circuit Training is an activity course designed to improve personal physical fitness through a combination of aerobic exercises and weight training.
 Students will learn a variety of aerobic activities along with proper use of different weight machines.
 This course will cater to individuals of all ages and fitness levels.
-(0-30)
+(0-30-0-0)

-PEA-113 Flatwater and River Canoeing (1 s.h.)
+PEA-113 Flatwater and River Canoeing

 This course is an introductory course to teach beginning paddlers to safely and enjoyably canoe on lakes and gentle rivers.
 The course will focus on three areas: paddling skills, safety awareness, and technical rescue skill.
 The course will include a required extended river trip on a weekend.
-(4-22)
+(4-22-0-0)